 - Serving ideas: use it as a pound cake and serve it sliced with whipped cream and berries.
 Or use it as a base for a trifle recipe, such as this Strawberry Trifle.

-Other recipes you might like:
+Related recipes you might like:

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

-You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
-And our regular newsletter.
+You might also consider subscribing to our FREE email series 'Baking the Best' and our regular newsletter.
+Or connect via Facebook, Instagram, and Pinterest.

-Vanilla Poppy Seed Bundt Cake
+Poppy Seed Vanilla Bundt Cake

 Ingredients